 Welcome to the team and thank you for becoming a part of world change with us!
-This page was created to walk you through our volunteer structure and set-up process.
+This page will walk you through our volunteer structure and set-up process.
 As a result, this will ensure that your performance positively impacts both you and the organization.

 Welcome to One Community and THANK YOU AGAIN!